Miphonya/ZahRu/README.md

 -   Scripts with pure JS,HTML & CSS

 ## 📜 ChangeLogs
+Version 1.5.1
+-   Merge the two checkboxes for terms of use and privacy policy into a single one.

 Version 1.5.0
 -   Writing and adding terms of use.
 -   Writing and adding data protection policy.